bitsofcotton/p2/README.md

 # General Tips:
 p0 returns the matrix size limit to infinity on p1, because of this, p0 is often stable enough.

+# General Tips
+If we set catgp to shorter range relative from PRG itself, the result can be triangular wave or so on.
+The modern PRNGs have the techniques to enlarge original PRNG matrix size as block diagonal ones or so on....

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU